meows/racket/docs/math-test.md

 2. What would happen to the graph as I make `a` bigger or smaller?
 What happens when `a` is positive vs negative?

+3. If I were to create a sequence of numbers from `f` starting from `f(0)`, what do you expect to happen as you make `a` bigger or smaller?
+What happens when `a` is negative?

-3. What would happen to the graph as I make `b` bigger or smaller?
+4. What would happen to the graph as I make `b` bigger or smaller?

+5. If I were to create a sequence of numbers from `f` starting from `f(0)`, what do you expect to happen as you make `b` bigger or smaller?

 4. If I wanted to keep the graph of the function the same, but move it to the right or left, as well as up or down, then how should I change the function?

-5. Can you give an argument or some evidence about why you expect `b` to do what it does?